brekmeuris/DrMZ.jl/README.md

 ## Adding this package:

-This package has been tested on the long-term support (LTS) release of Julia 1.0.5.
-[Download Julia 1.0.5](https://julialang.org/downloads/#long_term_support_release) and check out the [platform specific instructions](https://julialang.org/downloads/platform/) for instructions on adding Julia to PATH.
+This package was recently upgraded to the long-term support (LTS) release of Julia 1.6.7.
+[Download Julia 1.6.7](https://julialang.org/downloads/#long_term_support_release) and check out the [platform specific instructions](https://julialang.org/downloads/platform/) for instructions on adding Julia to PATH.
+This may have introduced breaking changes which are being reviewed.
+The original version based on Julia 1.0.5 is available via release tag one.

 To add the package from GitHub link using Julia REPL: